FOMO-GOBBLE/fomo3d-docs/pages/solfun-dex/liquidity-provision.md

-# Liquidity Provision on FOMO3D
+# Liquidity Provision on SOLFUN

 ## How to Provide Liquidity